CNVid/CNVid-3.5M/README.md

 ## Codebase

 Check [CODEBASE.md](CODEBASE.md) for instructions of codebase downloading and model pre-training (CNVid-3.5M).
-We have already prepared the codebase, but we still need some time to obtain the external disclosure authorization by our group.
-The codebase is planned to be published in Augest, 2023.
+We have already prepared the codebase, but we still need some time to obtain the external disclosure authorization from our group.
+The codebase is planned to be published in August 2023.

 ## Benchmark

 Check [BENCHMARK.md](BENCHMARK.md) for instructions of benchmark downloading and model fine-tuning (CNVid-3.5M).
-We have already prepared the benchmark, but we still need some time to obtain the external disclosure authorization by our group.
-All benchmarks are planned to be published in Augest, 2023.
+We have already prepared the benchmark, but we still need some time to obtain the external disclosure authorization from our group.
+All benchmarks are planned to be published in August 2023.

 ## Citation